MCDReforged/MCDReforged/docs/source/plugin_dev/api.rst

 event_listener
 ^^^^^^^^^^^^^^

-This decorator is used to register a custom event listener without involving `ServerInterface <classes/ServerInterface.html#register-event-listener>`__
+This decorator is used to register a custom event listener without involving `PluginServerInterface <classes/PluginServerInterface.html#register-event-listener>`__

 It accepts a single str or PluginEvent indicating the event you are listening to as parameter, and will register the function as the callback of the given listener